rbisdorff/Digraph3/docSphinx/tutorial.rst

 ..
 [8] See https://hpc.uni.lu/systems/gaia/

 ..
 [9] *Graffiti*, Edition Revue Luxembourg, September 2007, p.
 30. You may find the data file *graffiti07.xml* (XMCDA-2.0 Format) in the *examples/Graffiti* directory of the Digraph3 ressources.

 ..
-[10] The 3D PCA plot method requires a running *R statistics software*  (https://www.r-project.org/) installation.
+[10] The 3D PCA plot method requires a running *R statistics software*  (https://www.r-project.org/) installation and the Calmat matrix calculator (see the calmat directory in the Digraph3 ressources)

 ..
 [11] A *kernel* in a digraph *g* is a *clique* in the dual digraph *-g*.